YanCCscu/CNEWRAP/README.md

 ---

-### step 5: identify accelerated CNEs for specific species/clades
+### 5. identify accelerated CNEs for specific species/clades

 The **`evolve`** module is designed to detect **accelerated evolution in conserved noncoding elements (CNEs)** for specific species or clades.
 It compares the evolutionary rate of CNEs in foreground species against background lineages using phylogenetic models, allowing users to pinpoint regions under potential positive selection or lineage-specific acceleration.